matatk/markdown-it-spellcheck/README.md

 -----

 * The contents of inline code spans and fenced code blocks are not checked.
-* this does **not** yet check HTML blocks (which you may be using if you prefer to do tables in HTML rather than the visual markdown syntax, for example), but this is a planned feature.
-It **does** check inline HTML already.
+* If you have HTML blocks (e.g. if you prefer doing tables with HTML syntax rather than markdown's) then this will also check those, but you need to set markdown-it's "html" option to `true`.

 Options
 -------